bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 The EMBIID model permits examination of two parameters for each player pairing, each on the scale of the chosen outcome variable.
 The first parameter is the interaction term between a roster player and the keystone player.
-This parameter can be interpreted as the players’ ‘fit’ – the expected effect of their pairing, controlled for the expected effects of the players’ individual performances.
+This parameter can be interpreted as the player’s ‘fit’ – the expected effect of their pairing, controlled for the expected effects of the players’ individual performances.
 The second parameter is the total effect of the pairing.
 This accounts for both the fit term and